 As always, please do not hesitate to contact us should there be anything wrong with your model.
-Whether you have a warranty issue (missing parts, depleted uranium accidentally left in the fuel tank, etc.), a question ("Why won't this go around my 12" radius curves?
+Whether you have a warranty issue (missing parts, depleted uranium accidentally left in the fuel tank, etc.), a question ("Why won't this go around my 6" radius curves?
 What a ripoff!") or a comment ("The nose is wrong.") please give us a shout.
-More warranty information is available towards the back of this manual.
+More warranty information is available throughout this manual.
+Please read it before contacting us.

 If you really do think the nose is the wrong shape, please bear in mind that it was scaled from original EMD F-unit nose blueprints, including cross sections every inch up the nose from pilot to roof.
 The windshield area dimensions were double-checked on a real F-unit cab using a depth gauge and the results traced into our computer designs.
-If this makes some of your other model locomotives look bad, you can make up for this by buying more Rapido models.